-Prosthetic devices use cutting edge technology and high performance lightweight composite materials in order to provide the wearer the ultimate in comfort, natural movement and appearance.
-Due to the different advanced materials used and the performance needed, there is often a requirement to use structural adhesives.
+Prosthetic devices use cutting-edge technology and high-performance lightweight composite materials in order to provide the wearer the ultimate in comfort, natural movement, and appearance.
+Due to the different advanced materials used and the performance needed, there is often a requirement to use structural adhesives for prosthetics.

-Adhesives can be used to bond various components of an artificial leg or arm.
-Parts are often made of stainless steel or titanium (particularly the “pylon” section of a prosthetic leg) which is then encased in an outer foam mould.
-The upper section comprises of a socket which must fit the patient comfortably.
+Adhesives can bond various components of an artificial leg or arm.
+Parts are often made of stainless steel or titanium (particularly the “pylon” section of a prosthetic leg), which is then encased in an outer foam mold.
+The upper section comprises of a socket that must fit the patient comfortably.

-Permabond offers a wide range of adhesives suitable for prosthetic devices – from threadlockers and retainers for the inner workings of a prehensor or biomechanical leg, to high performance structural adhesives for composite bonding and not forgetting flexible adhesives which are able to bond silicone-based synthetic skin and keep it feeling and moving as naturally as possible (with no detectable rigid glue layer).
+Permabond offers a wide range of adhesives for prosthetics – from threadlockers and retainers for the inner workings of a prehensor or biomechanical leg, to high-performance structural adhesives for composite bonding and not forgetting flexible adhesives which are able to bond silicone-based synthetic skin and keep it feeling and moving as naturally as possible (with no detectable rigid glue layer).

 For further information or recommendations and advice for your application, please contact Permabond.